signalwire/signalwire-js/.changeset/rude-horses-lick.md

 '@signalwire/core': patch
 ---

-[internal] Add a base EventEmitter for each BaseComponent instance.
+[internal] Add a baseEventEmitter for each BaseComponent instance.